 Ensure that you feed a diet appropriate for a small breed.

 You should groom your Biewer regularly.
 You can do this on a dry coat using a slicker brush designed for small dogs.
-An example of such a brush is the Lil Pal’s Slicker.

 Similar Biewer Terriers and Breeds

 Biewer Terriers are still unusual, and can be hard to find.